pool-party/pull-party-bot/README.md

     > Follows all `/delete` method's rules

-Use these commands to mention members of needed parties, see the information and manage appereance:
+Use these commands to mention members of needed parties, see the information and manage appearance:

++ `@partyName` - syntax for tagging parties implicitly right inside your messages

+    > To enable this function you need to grant admins rights to the bot

 + `/party partyName1 partyName2...` - tag the members of existing parties

-    > You can also tag the party members directly in your message with `@partyName` syntax \
-    If you mention multiple parties - their members will be gathered in a single message and will have no repeats
+    > If you mention multiple parties - their members will be gathered in a single message and will have no repeats

 + `/list` - show the parties of the chat and their members